Parniyan2004/Project_JDM/README.md

 - TestResult(id, patient_id, date, score)
 (See Report_Project.pdf or `design/uml.png`)

-## Contributors
+## Contributor

 - Zahra Amiri
-- Ismail Gatnaoui

 ## License & Notes

-This project is developed for Introduction to Software Engineering course at ZUYD University, ADSAI program.
+This project was developed as an individual submission for the “Introduction to Software Engineering” course at ZUYD University (ADSAI).
-It is intended for educational purposes only and is not a certified medical system.